2009 ICF Canoe Slalom World Championships

-The 2009 ICF Canoe Slalom World Championships were held on 9–13 September 2009 at Parc Olímpic del Segre in La Seu d'Urgell, Spain under the auspices of International Canoe Federation.
+The 2009 ICF Canoe Slalom World Championships were held on 9–13 September 2009 at Parc Olímpic del Segre in La Seu d'Urgell, Catalonia, Spain under the auspices of International Canoe Federation.
 It was the 32nd edition.
 La Seu d'Urgell hosted the event previously in 1999.
 A demonstration event for women's single canoe (C1W) took place that was swept by Australia.
 Slovakia was the top medal winner with six, including three golds.
 Germany and Great Britain each won four medals with a gold medal each.
 Host nation Spain won their first medals ever at the championships with four (none gold).

 Schedule

 Opening ceremonies took place on 9 September at 8 PM CEST.
 Heats took place on 10–11 September for individual events.
 Team events took place on 12 September.
 The finals for all individual events took place on 13 September 2009 from Noon to 2:30 PM CEST.
 Medal and closing ceremonies took place on 13 September at 2:10 PM CEST.